Archive for the ‘written in English’ Category

 I feel enthusiastic about this product since it sounds to me like a good future-proof solution for the management of metadata, references and structured data within content management systems and portals.
 Plus Zemantic would sit well in my vision of Plone as a semantic aggregator.

-This is a test about Wordpress
+This is a test about WordPress

-This is a test related to my post on Wordpress support forum (see below).
+This is a test related to my post on WordPress support forum (see below).
 You can ignore this message or read the comments in order to follow the results of this test.

 Ampersands escaped in URLs within comments

-On my blog (http://sig.levillage.org/) equipped with Wordpress 0.72, when someone posts a comment containing an HTML link with an URL containing an ampersand, this URL gets mangled… Some characters (like the &) seem to be systematically escaped.
+On my blog (http://sig.levillage.org/) equipped with WordPress 0.72, when someone posts a comment containing an HTML link with an URL containing an ampersand, this URL gets mangled… Some characters (like the &) seem to be systematically escaped.
 IMO, this is a bug (not a feature).
 The escaping function should not escape ampersands in URL when the URL is a value of a tag attribute.
 What do you think ?
 Did I miss something ?
 Is there currently a workaroung ?

 – Sig